Codecademy/docs/content/c-sharp/concepts/strings/terms/toupper/toupper.md

 ---
 Title: '.ToUpper()'
-Description: 'Returns a new string in all uppercase characters based on the passed string.'
+Description: 'Returns a new string with all uppercase characters.'
 Subjects:
 - 'Computer Science'
 - 'Code Foundations'